Now That's What I Call Music (original UK album)

-Now That's What I Call Music (also simply titled Now or Now 1) is the first album from the popular Now! series that was released in the United Kingdom on 28 November 1983.
+Now That's What I Call Music (also simply titled Now or Now 1) is the first album from the popular Now series that was released in the United Kingdom on 28 November 1983.
 Initial pressings were released on vinyl and audio cassette.
 To celebrate the 25th anniversary of the album and series, the album was re-released on CD for the first time in 2009.
 Alternative longer mixes of "Only for Love", "Double Dutch" and "Candy Girl" were included in place of the original shorter single mixes from 1983.
 A double vinyl re-release followed for Record Store Day on 18 April 2015.
 In July 2018, the album was newly remastered and re-released on CD, vinyl and cassette to commemorate the release of the 100th volume of the series.

 In December 1983, the compilation debuted at number seven on the UK Albums Chart and reached number one a week later, staying at the top for five non-consecutive weeks.

+History

+The idea for the first album in the series came from Virgin Records boss Richard Branson and his associate Simon Draper.
+They had decided to make their own compilation albums, in collaboration with EMI, in order to include the biggest hits of the day in one record.
+Branson had previously gifted Draper a copy of a vintage advertising poster featuring an illustration of a pig listening to a "singing" chicken, which had just laid an egg, bearing the caption "Now, That's what I call Music".
+Seeing the poster, the two decided to use the caption for their compilation album.
+Branson had bought the object from a bric-a-brac shop, where his future wife Joan Templeman was working.